A223D/oledAnimationsESP32Arduino/README.md

 ## Project Goals & Architecture
 We will be:
-1. Procuring gif files.
+1. Procuring .gif files.
 2. Splitting and saving frames as 2D arrays with Python.
 3. Linking the file to our main sketch
 4. Displaying these frames on the screen using Adafruit library functions.

 ## How to Use this Project

-1. Download this repository, and place any new gif files in the same directory.
+1. Download this repository, and place any new .gif files in the same directory.
 > Make sure the Arduino IDE is closed, as it creates issues if a file is edited outside it.
-2. You will have to change the target gif in the `img2frames.py` script, and delete any previous `.c` or `.h` file, otherwise Arduino experiences issues.
+2. You will have to change the target .gif in the `img2frames.py` script, and delete any previous `.c` or `.h` file, otherwise Arduino experiences issues.
 3. Run the `img2frames.py` script to create the new header file and file content all the frames as 2D arrays.
 > Make sure there are no .c or .h files apart from the ones just created.
 4. Open up the Arduino IDE, and change the 4rd `#include` directive to the .h file just created.